Paul Skawinski, holding up a diagram to a group of people, leads an Aquatic Macrophytes workshop.

 Tuesday

-The official conference kickoff happens on Tuesday evening with a free public welcome program, networking social, and WWA Annual Meeting.
-Sometimes we also hold workshops, roundtables, or other programming during the day.
+This year field trips and some workshops will be happening on Tuesday afternoon.
+The official conference kickoff happens on Tuesday evening with a welcome program and networking social.
+Sometimes we also have roundtables or other programming during the day.

 Wednesday